open-telemetry/opentelemetry-java-examples/declarative-configuration/README.md

 Observe how data is printed to the console as configured in [otel-sdk-config.yaml](./otel-sdk-config.yaml).

-For use with the OpenTelemetry Java, see [Java Agent declarative configuration](../javaagent/README.md#declarative-configuration).
+For use with the OpenTelemetry Java Agent, see [Java Agent declarative configuration](../javaagent/README.md#declarative-configuration).